jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 shorter lifecycles also increased, but by a smaller amount, 3.6%.
 See Figure 10.

-**Figure 10.** *A bar chart showing the cost of a data breach based on the breach lifecycle, measured in USD millions.
-The chart shows the cost for lifecycles under 200 days and over 200 days.*
+![Image of Figure 10.
+Measured in USD millions Cost of a data breach based on the breach lifecycle]

 ## Identifying the breach
 To contain a data breach, it needs to be identified first.
 Who